AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 The openid scope is mandatory for all integrations as it provides the basic authentication functionality and the persistent user identifier that allows you to recognise returning users.
 This UUID is immutable and provides a reliable way to link user sessions and data across multiple interactions.

 The scotaccount.gpg45.medium scope provides verified identity information including the user's given name, family name, and date of birth.
 This information has been verified to GPG45 medium assurance level through a comprehensive process that includes checking identity documents and performing various verification checks.
+Note that this scope can return two possible outcomes: "verified" when the identity has been successfully verified with the identity attributes bound to the user's UUID, or "unverified" when the user has completed the GPG45 verification process but could not be successfully verified.
+Your service must handle both states appropriately.
 This scope is essential for services that need to verify users' legal identities.

 The scotaccount.address scope provides a verified postal address that has been checked against credit reference records.
 This verification process confirms that the user has a genuine connection to the provided address through financial or residency records.
 This scope is particularly useful for services that need to verify where users live for eligibility or delivery purposes.